Develop

 Caching and storing data

 The DataModel is fundamental to Spatial SDK’s design.
 It is a key-value store for caching and storing data.
 Queries retrieve data from the DataModel.
-The DataModel is flexible and scalable, allowing you to store and retrieve data in various ways.
-Additionally, the DataModel retrieves and manipulates data within its entities and components.
-Using this key-value store, you can cache data for faster access and store data in a way that is easy to query.
+The DataModel retrieves and manipulates data within its entities and components.
+You can cache data for faster access and store it in a way that is efficient to query.

 The DataModel provides first-class replication support.
 You can use this support to create multiplayer applications, like a meeting application that supports Avatars and VOIP.